SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_6_dynamics.md

 1. **Logistic_Growth** - This container contains the growth functions for bacteria and lysogens.
 The growth is controlled by the modified hill function.
 2. **Lytic_Lysogenic_Decision** - This container includes the functions to calculate the probabilities of lysogeny, the lysogeny function, and the lysis functions.
 3. **Induction** - This container includes the function to calculate the lysogens that induce and the phages released by induction.
-This corresponds to terms induction and induct. growth in Equations \label{eq:lysogens} and \label{eq:phages}.
+This corresponds to terms induction and induct. growth in Equations \ref{eq:lysogens} and \ref{eq:phages}.
 4. **Initial_concentrations** - This containers includes the initial concentrations for all pools above: "**Bacteria**", **Virus**, **Infected_Bacteria**, and **Lysogens**.